cyaconi/google-storage/README.md

     # or, use the first key-pair listed in the configuration file
     credentials = config.credentials

-Following is the layout of the configuration file as expected by the `GoogleStorage::Configuration` class:
+The following is the layout of the configuration file as expected by the `GoogleStorage::Configuration` class:

     # gem/library runtime settings